Historical Timeline

-NCCER’s roots extend back to the early 1990s when leading contractors came together to standardize training and provide industry-recognized credentials.
-Over time, NCCER has expanded to become the industry’s source for training, assessments and certification.
-NCCER continues to evolve beyond the construction and maintenance industries both domestically and globally.
-Today, NCCER develops curricula for over 70 craft areas that have been used in all 50 states and in 20 countries.
+NCCER’s roots extend back to the mid 1990s when 11 leading contractors came together to standardize training and provide industry-recognized credentials.
+In 1996, the National Center for Construction Education and Research (NCCER) became an independent 501(c)(3) not-for-profit education foundation.
+Today, NCCER develops curricula in over 40 craft areas that have been used in all 50 states and in 20 countries, and it has more than 1,000 national and international accredited organizations providing NCCER credentials and certifications.

 1991

-Under the Construction Education Foundation of ABC, 11 of the nation’s leading contractors come together to address the emerging shortage of skilled workers and begin the process of standardizing curricula and industry-recognized credentials
+• Under the Construction Education Foundation of Associated Builders and Contractors (ABC), 11 of the nation’s leading contractors come together to address the emerging shortage of skilled workers and begin the process of standardizing curricula and industry-recognized credentials.

 1993